coli-saar/SSP_sem/README.md

 The core enrironment is AllenNLP 1.0 with Python 3.7.
 For further details, please refer to ./wp120200722

 ### Data
 All data is included in ./data_combinations, including that from InScript, DeScript and back-translation paraphrased InScript, and our train/val splits.
 Our experiments were conducted with different combinations of these files.

+### Usage

+0. your data format should follow that of the files in ./data_combinations
+1. adjust settings in SSP_optimization_script.py
+2. execute SSP_optimization_script.py

 ---